DoctorMcKay/node-irccloud/README.md

 - `newName` - The new name of the buffer

 Emitted when a `conversation` buffer is renamed because the other party changed their nick.

+### unknownCommand
+- `buffer` - A buffer object
+- `command` - The command that was unknown

+Emitted when you try to run an unknown /command on a server.
+The provided buffer is the buffer in which the command was run.